adankha/Interview-Problems/README.md

     * Trees <br />
     * Algorithms <br />

-All solutions and explanations are created by Ashour Dankha (unless spoken otherwise).
+All solutions and explanations are created by Ashour Dankha (unless written otherwise).
 If there is an error in my explanation or code, please let me know! :)